svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

 Pharo is not just a platform for server applications, it can be used to build regular applications with normal graphics as well.
 In fact, it is very good at it.
 That is why it has built-in support to work with JPEG, GIF or PNG.

 Would it not be cool to be able to actually parse the image that we were manipulating as an opaque collection of bytes up till now ?
 To make sure it is real.
 To look at it while debugging.
 Turns out this is quite easy.
-Are you ready for some [image magic](http://en.wikipedia.org/wiki/ImageMagick), pun intended ?
+Are you ready for some [image magick](http://en.wikipedia.org/wiki/ImageMagick), pun intended ?

 The Pharo object that represents images is called a form.
 There are objects called GIFReadWriter, PNGReadWriter and JPEGReadWriter that can parse bytes into forms.
-Add two helper methods.
+Add two helper methods, **#formForImageEntity:** and **#form**

     formForImageEntity: imageEntity
       | imageType parserClassName parserClass parser |